When the Supreme Court of Canada struck down this country’s laws against assisted dying, Barb Gibson-Clifford cheered in her kitchen.

 "There is a lot of fear in my mind associated with considering my life coming to an end as I expect that it would come to an end with this sarcoma — and that's with a lot of pain, with a lot of organ shutdown," she says.
 "So it's terrifying to think that, if I don't have choice, it could be very nasty, both for myself and for my family members."

-But despite the Supreme Court's resounding decision, assisted dying may not be available to people like Barb unless our lawmakers and healthcare regulators create new rules that reflect the ruling.
+But despite the Supreme Court's resounding decision, assisted dying may not be available to people like Barb unless our lawmakers and healthcare regulators create rules that reflect the ruling.
+Bill C-14, the federal assisted dying law, offers choice to many in need, but it violates the rights of many people who would have been eligible under the Supreme Court's decision.

-This is why Barb is speaking out — because she knows that assisted dying offers control and peace of mind to people like her, those who are grappling with a terrible diagnosis and face the prospect of tremendous pain and suffering at end of life.
+This is why Barb is speaking out — because she knows that assisted dying offers control and peace of mind to people like her, those who are grappling with a terrible diagnosis like incurable cancer and face the prospect of tremendous pain and suffering at end of life.

 "I want to be able to choose," Barb says.
 "I want the choice to be able to say what I would like.
 Just knowing that 'there’s nothing more that we can do,' I won’t have to hear that, because there will be something that can be done."